Bisquick Sausage Balls

 Bisquick Sausage Balls are an easy Southern appetizer, made with only 3 ingredients, including sausage, cheddar cheese and Bisquick.
-These classic sausage balls are made in less than 30 minutes, and are great for a game day snack, and always a hit at parties!
+This classic recipe for sausage balls is made in less than 30 minutes.
+It’s a great game day snack and always a hit at parties!

 I grew up in Oklahoma, where these Bisquick sausage balls were on the menu at every Christmas party.
 I served these at my annual holiday party, after moving to California, and everyone raved about them.
 When asked, everyone said they had never had them before, that’s when I realized that these were a Midwest/Southern thing!

-Of course, I’ve continued the tradition of serving this bisquick sausage balls recipe at pretty much every party I’ve hosted since moving to California, which means I’ve made them about 375 times!
+Of course, I’ve continued the tradition of serving this bisquick sausage balls recipe at pretty much every party I’ve hosted since moving to California.

 This recipe for Bisquick sausage balls will never be dry or crumble apart while you’re trying to form the mixture into balls.
 It has the perfect ratio of all three ingredients that result in moist, flavorful sausage balls every time!

-With just 3 ingredients, you can mix up these sausage balls for everything from holiday parties, to birthday parties, to Super Bowl Sunday.
+With just 3 ingredients, you can mix up these savory sausage balls as the perfect finger food for everything from holiday parties, to birthday parties, to Super Bowl Sunday.
 They’re an easy snack, appetizer, or brunch recipe, and always a hit with adults and kids alike!

 Ingredients

-• Sausage – I almost always use Jimmy Dean sausage to make this recipe.
-It has great flavor and turns out perfect every time.
+- Sausage – I almost always use Jimmy Dean sausage to make this recipe.
+It tastes great and turns out perfect every time.
 I like to use the “hot” variety for a little more flavor and spice, but I’ve also made this recipe dozens of times with mild sausage, and it’s also delicious.
 This is just a matter of personal preference.
-You can really make this recipe with any loose sausage.
+You can really make this recipe with any ground sausage.
 Breakfast sausage, Italian sausage or turkey sausage will also work.

 Instructions

-2. Form the balls.
-Shape the sausage mixture into 20-24 1-inch balls, about the size of a golf ball.
+- Form the balls.
+Shape the sausage mixture into 20-24 one-inch balls, about the size of a golf ball.
+You can do this using your hands or a cookie scoop.

-3. Bake.
+- Bake.
 Line a baking sheet with parchment paper or foil for easy cleanup, then place the sausage balls on the baking sheet.
-Bake in a 375°F preheated oven for 12-15 minutes.
+Bake in a 375°F preheated oven for 12-15 minutes, or until golden brown.

 What to serve with them